rik2803/aws-ass/README.md

   that owns the bucket.
 * `ass:rds:include`: Stop the RDS instance or cluster after all stacks have been stopped and start the RDS instance or cluster before re-creating the _CloudFormation_ stacks.
+* `ass:rds:start-wait-until-available`: After starting the RDS instance or cluster, wait until the RDS status is `available` before continuing.
+This can be useful when a DB client can not recover when the data source is not available.
+The legacy tag `start_wait_until_available` is still supported for backward compatibility.

+## Skipping actions by setting environment variables

+Setting any of the following environment variables to `1` will cause the scripts to skip all actions related to that variable.

+* `ASS_SKIP_PREDELETIONTASKS`
+* `ASS_SKIP_CLOUDFORMATION`
+* `ASS_SKIP_ELASTICBEANSTALK`
+* `ASS_SKIP_RDS`